t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 The Representational State Transfer (REST) architectural style {{REST}} is a set of guidelines and best practices for building distributed hypermedia systems.
 At its core is a set of constraints, which when fulfilled enable desirable properties for distributed software systems such as scalability and modifiability.
-When REST principles are applied to the design of a system, the result is often called RESTful and in particular an API following these principles is called a RESTful API.
+When REST principles are applied to the design of a system, the result is often called RESTful.
+This document uses "RESTful" for systems that aim to fulfill all of the REST constraints, including the hypermedia constraint (see {{sec-uniform-interface}}).
+Many systems that are colloquially called RESTful do not fully apply the hypermedia constraint, and instead expect clients to be built against a separately published interface description.
+Where this document says "RESTful API", it refers to the uniform interface that a server exposes through its resources and hypermedia controls, rather than to a separately specified set of operations.

 Different protocols can be used with RESTful systems, but at the time of writing the most common protocols are HTTP {{RFC9110}} and CoAP {{RFC7252}}.
 Since RESTful APIs are often lightweight and enable loose coupling of system components, they are a good fit for various Internet of Things (IoT) applications, which in general aim at interconnecting the physical world with the virtual world.